 - (a) Any person seeking licensure by the Board as a laser hair practitioner shall have met the following requirements at the time the license is requested: - (1) Be an electrologist licensed under this Chapter. - (2) Completed a minimum 30-hour laser, light source, or pulsed-light treatment certification course approved by the Board and in accordance with rules adopted by the Board. - (3) Be currently using or anticipate using laser, light source, or pulsed-light devices that the person has been certified by a Board-approved school to operate. - (b) When the Board determines that an applicant has met all the requirements for licensure and has submitted the initial license fee required in G.S.
-86B-31, the Board shall issue a license to the applicant.
+86B-31, the Board shall issue a license to the applicant. - (c) Each laser hair practitioner shall practice laser, light source, or pulsed-light treatments under the supervision of a physician licensed under Article 1 of Chapter 90 of the General Statutes.
+The physician shall be readily available but not required to be on site when the laser, light source, or pulsed-light treatments are being performed.
+However, the authority to regulate laser clinicians shall remain with the Board.

-- 1 (c) Each laser hair practitioner shall practice laser, light source, or pulsed-light treatments 2 under the supervision of a physician licensed under Article 1 of Chapter 90 of the General 3 Statutes.
-The physician shall be readily available but not required to be on site when the laser, 4 light source, or pulsed-light treatments are being performed.
-However, the authority to regulate 5 laser clinicians shall remain with the Board.
-6 (d) A laser hair practitioner shall not dispense or administer medication or provide advice - (d) A laser hair practitioner shall not dispense or administer medication or provide advice regarding the use of medication, whether prescription or over-the-counter, in connection with laser, light source, or pulsed-light treatments. - (e) All laser hair practitioners shall use laser, light source, or pulsed-light devices approved by the federal Food and Drug Administration and comply with all applicable federal and State regulations, rules, and laws.
+- (d) A laser hair practitioner shall not dispense or administer medication or provide advice regarding the use of medication, whether prescription or over-the-counter, in connection with laser, light source, or pulsed-light treatments. - (e) All laser hair practitioners shall use laser, light source, or pulsed-light devices approved by the federal Food and Drug Administration and comply with all applicable federal and State regulations, rules, and laws.
 Any licensed laser hair practitioner violating this subsection shall have his or her license revoked by the Board. - (f) Only a licensed physician may use laser, light source, or pulsed-light devices for ablative procedures.